 I sat and pondered all weekend of what I would do as my first post on The Geeky Mormon.
 Should I review the latest movie I had seen or the biggest gossip in the geek world or some intellectual discourse on the finer points of Geekdom.
 Nothing sat well with me in my mind until I came to this point, “how do my kids see me?”

 I am a proud father of 5 kids ranging from 3 to 11 years old.
 Three girls and two boys, not to be biased they are awesome, but I digress.
 They each have there own likes and dislikes, hobbies and desires.
 With a couple, there hobby is to destroy the basement every day when we clean it.
-Even with all other the differences, we have one common goal and that is to be together as a family.
+I really do not understand!
+There are situations like flooding and leakage that are enough to call in the basement waterproofing and renovation services per se, but my kids doing that is on another level of a problem!
+However, even with all other differences, we have one common goal and that is to be together as a family.

 A couple of years ago I felt like I needed to do something to inspire my kids to do what their hearts desired.
 When we look at the world we have a lot of people putting our kids down and telling them to stop dreaming.
 I knew that I wanted my kids to believe they could do amazing things.
 My mantra in life from that day forward was, “Don’t limit yourself by what you think you can do but what you dream you can do.”
 I needed to show that if you believe in something and put the work in to achieving it you can do anything.